hagata/unwrap-project/README.md

 *Options*

-- `unwrap remove --clean projectName` or `unwram rm -c projectName` Using the `--clean` or `-c` option on remove will remove the unwrap.json file if one exists in the project root directory
+- `unwrap remove --clean projectName` or `unwrap rm -c projectName` Using the `--clean` or `-c` option on remove will remove the unwrap.json file if one exists in the project root directory

 ### open